jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

 ### Secrets

 Several tools in this toolchain require secrets to access privileged resources.
 An IBM Cloud API key is an example of such a secret.
 All secrets should be stored securely in a secrets vault and then referenced as required by the toolchain.
 The **Secrets** step allows you to specify which secret vault integrations will be added to your toolchain.
 Use the provided toggles to add or remove the vault integrations that you require.
-These can be configured in subsequent steps.
+These can be configured in subsequent steps however you should familiarize yourself with the concepts in the [Managing Secrets](https://pages.github.ibm.com/one-pipeline/docs/#/managing-secrets?id=shift-left-secrets) documentation as this provides important information about preconfiguring your vault providers and integrations appropriately.
+This documentation gives you information on prerequisites and how to leverage a list of prescribed secret names otherwise known as `hints`.
+By using `hints` in a template, a toolchain can be automatically populated with preconfigured secrets without any need to manually select these from various vault integrations attached to the toolchain.

 | ![Choose secrets providers](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-ci-toolchain/secrets-providers.png) |
 | :--: |